-GETITIN WRITING For daily specials, write them on a slugger, table tent, or just a piece of paper you hand out to diners.
-The written word will stick with customers better than a memorized speech from a server.
+GET IT IN WRITING For daily specials, write them down, whether on a slugger, a table tent or just a piece of paper you hand out to diners.
+The written word will stick with customers much better than a memorized speech from a server.

-PICTURE THIS Depending on the type of venue, images work.
+PICTURE THIS Depending on the type of establishment, images work well to move product on menus.
 We expect to see more augmented reality popping up in menus in the coming years as well.

 Does your menu need a refresh?
-Ask your Marketing Associate about My Sysco Marketing services, which include customized menu analysis and design.
+Ask your Marketing Associate about Sysco's consulting services, which include menu analysis and design.